RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/4-Roles.md

 ## Default Variables in Ansible Roles (`defaults` Directory)

-The `defaults` directory contains role-specific default variables with the lowest precedence, allowing easy overrides.
+The `defaults` directory contains role-specific default variables with the lowest precedence, allowing them to be easily overridden.

 ### Example: